Posted at 11:28 AM

 - Championed Manufacturing Day, an annual event for manufacturers to highlight their work and their workers and to energize a future pipeline of skilled workers.

-- Expanded the National Institute for Standards and Technology’s (NIST) Hollings Manufacturing Extension Partnership (MEP) Centers to help build the workforce development ecosystem for manufacturing.
+- Expanded the National Institute of Standards and Technology’s (NIST) Hollings Manufacturing Extension Partnership (MEP) Centers to help build the workforce development ecosystem for manufacturing.

 - Collaborated with nonprofit partners such as the Aspen Institute to help communities develop comprehensive strategies to create a pipeline of skilled workers to fill local jobs.